 - The NAYGN Vice President is responsible for helping new local chapters kick off.
 The Vice President will answer your questions and help walk you through the process of starting a local chapter.

-- The NAYGN US Affairs Chair, Canadian Affairs Chair, or Mexican Affairs Chair can get you in touch with your Regional Lead and other NAYGN local chapters in your area.
+- The NAYGN US Affairs Chair or Canadian Affairs Chair can get you in touch with your Regional Lead and other NAYGN local chapters in your area.

 - You can’t accomplish anything if you don’t know what you want to accomplish.

 - Outline an initial mission for your local chapter.
 What do you want your Local Chapter to do for it’s members?

 - Get input from as many potential members as possible.

 - A Strategic Plan will help your Local Chapter achieve it’s goals.